-The World War II Trilogy: Book 2
+The War Series: Book 2

 When the war finally ended in May of 1945, Lieutenant Danny McClain made good on his promise to come back for Anya in Holland.
 He expected her to put up a fight, but instead found her exhausted and utterly broken.
 Maybe it was unfair, asking her to marry him when she was so vulnerable.
 But this much he knew: he would spend a lifetime helping to make her whole again.